yydzero/yydzero.github.io/_posts/2015-12-24-resqueue_lock.markdown

 		TODO: we should change the behavior here to make it viable to be interrupted;

-==> RemoveFromWaitQueue would first remove itself from the LOCK's waitProc, so
-	there is no ProcLockRemoveSelfAndWakeup, just ProcLockWakeup;

 ==> ResProcSleep does not need to find a proper position in the waitProc list to
 	insert as ProcSleep, it can just append itself to the end of the queue,